 Students may be unwilling and/or unable to follow through with Process 1; there is either lack of sufficient progress in, or resistance to, Process 1.
-In this case the Department in collaboration with the CPS Advising Center will recommend to the Undergraduate School Dean that the student be placed on probation and a more formal remediation plan be developed between the mentor and student, and ratified by the Department's "retention committee."
-This committee is composed of (1) the student's mentor, (2) the Department Chair, and (3) one other full-time faculty member appointed by the Chair on an ad hoc basis or the student's college advisor from the CPS or DHC Advising Center.
+In this case the Department in collaboration with the PCPS Advising Center will recommend to the Dean that the student be placed on probation and a more formal remediation plan be developed between the Program Director and student, and ratified by the Department's retention committee.
+This committee is composed of (1) the Program Director, (2) the Department Chair, and (3) at least one other full-time CHS undergraduate program core faculty member, and the student's Academic Advisor or the PCPS Dean of Advising.